pingwiniu/wzpn-api/README.md

 ## Introduction

-This repository contains PHP scripts to retrieve and process football-related data from the Wielkopolski ZPN website (wielkopolskizpn.pl).
+This repository contains PHP scripts to retrieve and process football-related data from the WZPN (wielkopolskizpn.pl).
 The scripts provide functionality to fetch upcoming matches, last matches, and league table data for the given season.

 ## Configuration